 A trade deficit simply describes the state of trade between two nations.
-Unlike the descriptions used by President Trump, a trade deficit is not an account.
+Unlike the descriptions used by former President Trump, a trade deficit is not an account.
 Nor is it a debt that one country owes to another.
 This is an inaccurate description.
 Many people, though, think that a trade war is going to occur whenever the numbers aren’t viewed as favorable.

 A trade deficit can be very good for an economy.
 It can lead to what economists call “net-wealth creation.”
 In other words, when the deficit leads to an economy having more products and services available at the same price.
 This makes everyone wealthier, by giving consumers in both countries more buying power than they would have otherwise.

-For example, at time of writing Apple sells new model iPhones for $700 and manufactures those products primarily in China.
-Analysts estimate that if Apple assembled its phones in the United States, it would have to charge an additional $100 per phone.
+For example, let’s say Apple sells a new model iPhone for $700 and manufactures those products primarily in China.
+Analysts can estimate that if Apple assembled its phones in the United States, it would have to charge an additional $100 per phone.
 If it domestically made the phone from scratch (all components as well as assembly), the price could increase to as high as $2,000 per device.
 By manufacturing its phones in China, then, Apple can put nearly three phones into the market for every one it could sell if it produced devices domestically.
 This is a net wealth creation.
 Consumers have three times as many cell phones for the same amount of money.

 In this case, the result is what’s known as “positive sum.”
 The American economy gets wealthier because it has more phones in the market.
 The Chinese economy gets wealthier because it has wealthier workers.
 If Apple had made its phones domestically, a similar number of workers would have gained income for one-third as many phones in the market.
 This is not, however, to say that a trade deficit is unambiguously good.